 Symptoms are pale brown to greenish-grey oval or ‘stripe’ lesions, with black pycnidia visible in the lines as shown above.
 A single lesion can originate from just one spore.
 In ideal conditions with multiple infection sites, lesions will join up to cover large areas of the leaf.

 Visible symptoms only become apparent towards the end of the life cycle, and the other 80% is largely asymptomatic.
 Leaves can appear green and healthy during the long latent phase of the disease, where the fungus grows in between the leaf cells without damaging them.
 Once latent mycelium becomes established, the switch to visible lesions can occur in a matter of days.

 Focus your foliar disease control programme on Septoria tritici and build in additive contingency plans for less predictable and patchily-dispersed foliar diseases such as rusts and mildew where required.

 Programmes designed for optimised Septoria control are about effective risk management.
 Growing less susceptible varieties and later drilling can significantly reduce the risk of having high Septoria pressure.
-Whilst varietal reisistance is an important part of an integrated Septoria management strategy, it only incurs paritial resistance, so even the least susceptible varieties need to be used in conjuction with a robust fungicide programme.
+Whilst varietal resistance is an important part of an integrated Septoria management strategy, it only incurs partial resistance, so even the least susceptible varieties need to be used in conjunction with a robust fungicide programme.

 Robust fungicide programmes using the best available chemistry are cost-effective, offering significant return on investment.
 Avoid ‘borderline’ dose rates of Septoria fungicides, as these can end up being more costly should following sprays not be well-timed, or if weather patterns or poor spray choices unexpectedly enhance disease pressure.